 Cheesy Hash Brown Casserole ingredients

 - Hashbrowns – Frozen, shredded hash browns are best for this recipe.
-It’s also a good idea to thaw them beforehand.
+You will need to thaw them beforehand.
+When experimenting with this recipe, I tried saving time and using frozen hashbrowns and the texture was just not the same.

 - Cheese – Heaping cups of grated cheddar cheese is delicious with hashbrowns but feel free to pile on your favorite cheese.